enablebanking/enablebanking-api-samples/README.md

-# Enable Banking API samples
+# Enable Banking API Code Samples

-Code samples for using https://api.enablebanking.com/
+This repository contains code samples for utilizing the [Enable Banking API](https://api.enablebanking.com/).

 ## Prerequisites

-In order to be able to use these samples you need to:
+To successfully use these samples, please follow these steps:

-1. Create a developer account at https://enablebanking.com/ by pressing "Get started"
+1. Create a developer account at https://enablebanking.com/ by pressing "Get started".

-2. Register your application at https://enablebanking.com/cp/applications
+2. Register a new application at https://enablebanking.com/cp/applications.
+   If you opt to generate the private key for the application in the browser, the application's private key file will be downloaded to your computer.
+It will be named with the ID assigned to the application and have a ".pem" extension (e.g., `aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee.pem`).

-3. Modify `keyPath` and `applicationId` variables in the `config.json` file in the root of this project with the values obtained from previous step.
+4. Modify values of the `keyPath` and `applicationId` fields in the `config.json` file with the values obtained in previous step.
+   *This step in not necessary if you are going to use our Postman collection.*

+5. Navigate to a folder with code samples in a language of your choice and follow the instructions provided in the README.md file, which can be found there.

-For further information please refer to the [API documentation](https://enablebanking.com/docs/api/reference/)
+For further information please refer to the [Enable Banking Docs](https://enablebanking.com/docs/)